ExoOnix/OnixConnect/README.md

 - Connections: Users can connect with other developers, expanding their professional network.

 ## Technologies Used
-The Dev Connector App is built using the MERN stack.
+The Onix Connect App is built using the MERN stack.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc/4.0/)